amplitude/amplitude-docs/content/collections/event-segmentation/en/event-segmentation-in-line-events.md

 5. Click *Remove* to remove properties and in-line events, as needed.

 {{partial:admonition type="note" heading=""}}
 Custom events can't contain other custom events.
-Also, *Show User Journeys*, *Explore Conversion Drivers* and *Show User Paths* aren't available on the Microscope for in-line event steps in funnels.
+Also, *Show User Journeys*, *Explore Conversion Drivers* and *Show User Paths* aren't available from the Microscope for in-line event steps in funnels.
 {{/partial:admonition}}